golems/amino/doc/md/gui.md

 Viewer GUI {#viewer}
 ====================

-Amino includes a simple 3D visualization and user interface.
+Amino includes a simple 3D visualization and user interface which can be accessed via library calls (see @ref scene_win.h) or run in the
+@ref scenecompiler.

 <img style="float:right;" src="aminogl.png" alt="GL Window">